MirelaManta/coffee_machine/README.md

-This is a simplified version of how a coffee machine is programed.
+# Coffee Machine
-Here, the customer has different drinks which he can choose from and the machine is accepting payment in coins (quarters, dimes, nickels and pennies).
+This is a simple command-line program that simulates a coffee machine.
+The program allows customers to choose from three different drinks: espresso, latte, and cappuccino.
+Additionally, for maintenance people, it can provide a report with the current resources, which include water, milk, coffee, and money, and it can turn the machine off.
-If the resources(money, water, milk, coffee) are enough, the chosen drink will be made and resources deducted, else some message will be displayed on the screen.
+## How it works
-For the maintenance persons there are some others functionalities e.g. display report or turn off the machine.
+The machine tracks its inventory and profit automatically, and will alert the buyer if there are not enough resources to make their selected drink.
+The customer can input their payment by specifying the number of quarters, dimes, nickels, and pennies they insert.
+If the payment is sufficient, the machine deducts the required ingredients from its resources, gives the user any necessary change, and dispenses the selected drink.